mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 * Motivational calendar can be accessed through main and journaling screen by tapping on the date.
 * When accessing to it you have options like (add a log ,new task ,find experiences).
 * You can see on which dates you have added logs and when you have uppcomming or past tasks.
-* See how many logs you have made and make sure not
+* See how many logs you have made and make sure not to lose your streaks!
-* Choose a date and add a log or a task.Thats it!!
+* Choose a date and add a log or a task.
+Thats it!!

 With Journito, transforming your daily routines into meaningful and fulfilling